 In the last decade, quinoa has been the darling of the healthy food crowd.
-It’s the perfect base for a bowl topped with vegetables, a variety of meats, sauces and even leftovers.
+It’s the perfect base for any filling meal, whether it's topped with vegetables, a variety of meats, sauces or even leftovers.

 Quinoa is actually a seed, not a grain, that’s been around for thousands of years.
-It’s grown in the Andean plateau, which spans parts of Peru and Bolivia.
-Quinoa is a complete protein — it has all the essential amino acids (a trait you typically find in animal proteins).
+It originates from the Andean plateau, which spans parts of Peru and Bolivia.
+Quinoa is a complete protein — meaning that it has all the essential amino acids, a trait you typically find in animal proteins.

 There are several varieties of quinoa, but in most U.S. grocery stores you’ll find three: red, black and white.
-Red quinoa is great for salads because it holds its shape and texture; black quinoa has an earthier, nuttier flavor and white quinoa has a more neutral flavor and is the most popular type in many recipes.
+Red quinoa is great for salads because it holds its shape and texture well; black quinoa has an earthier, nuttier flavor and white quinoa has a more neutral flavor and is the most popular type in many recipes.

 How to wash quinoa

 It's important to give this seed a good rinse before cooking it.
 Washing quinoa helps get rid of saponins, a natural chemical compound that gives the quinoa a bitter or soapy flavor.
 Measure out how much quinoa you want and pop it into a mesh strainer.
 Hold the strainer under running water and swish the seeds around with your hands.
 Do this a few times until the water runs clear.

 How to cook quinoa

-For 1 cup of quinoa, you’ll need 1 ¾ cup boiling water.
+For 1 cup of quinoa, you’ll need 1 ¾ cup of boiling water.
 While you’re washing the quinoa, start to boil the water.
 Put slightly more than 1 ¾ cup of water in the pot, because you’ll lose some of that water to evaporation.
-Once the water is at a rapid boil, add ¼ - ½ teaspoon salt (per cup of quinoa) and add in your washed quinoa.
-Let the water come back to a boil, and then turn it down to a simmer (there should be some light bubbling throughout — you do not want big, rolling bubbles).
-Cover and cook for 20 minutes.
+Once the water is at a rapid boil, add ¼ - ½ teaspoon salt (per cup of quinoa), then add in your washed quinoa.
+Let the water come back to a boil, and then turn it down to a simmer (there should be some light bubbling throughout, but you do not want big, rolling bubbles).
+Cover the pot and cook for 20 minutes.